FAST-PCA: A Fast and Exact Algorithm for Distributed Principal Component Analysis: Problem Description

 Since each node $i$ has access to a subset of data points $\bY_i$ and subsequently has a local covariance matrix $\bC_i = \frac{1}{N_i}\bY_i\bY_i^\tT$, a naive solution is that each node solves its own PCA formulation as follows:

 However, the naive solution of~\eqref{eq:pca_d11} will have major drawbacks.
 As explained earlier, PCA ideally aims to find the eigenvectors of covariance $\bSigma$ of the distribution the data points are sampled from but instead uses sample covariance matrix $\bC$ because $\bSigma$ is unknown in practice and $\E = \bSigma$.
-Evidently, since i.e. $\bC\xrightarrow{N\rightarrow \infty} \bSigma$, using only the local covariance matrices would incur a higher loss in the estimation of the eigenvectors.
-Furthermore, it is plausible that the samples at a single node are not uniformly sampled from the entire distribution and hence any estimation made using local covariances would result in a very biased estimate.
-These reasons are enough to dictate that all the $N$ samples in the network should be incorporated somehow in the estimation of the eigenvectors for dimension reduction and decorrelation at all the nodes of the network.
+Since $\bC\rightarrow \bSigma$ as the number of samples $N$ increases, using only the local covariance matrices would incur a higher loss in the estimation of the eigenvectors.
+Furthermore, it is plausible that the samples at a single node are not uniformly sampled from the entire distribution and hence any estimation made using local covariances would result in a biased estimate.
+These reasons dictate that all the $N$ samples in the network should be incorporated somehow in the estimation of the eigenvectors for dimension reduction and decorrelation at all the nodes of the network.
 Additionally, in the case of sample-wise distributed data, all nodes should agree and converge to a common solution that is the same as the solution of~\eqref{eq:pca1} when all the samples are available at a single location.
-That is, the optimization problem to be solved in the network is given as